The Chandra X-Ray Observatory (CXO) combines an efficient

 during radiation-zone passages in the early part of the

 mission.
-Details in Chapter 6.
+Details on ACIS are given in Chapter 6.

 The Principal Investigator is Prof. Gordon Garmire of the Huntingdon

 is comprised of two microchannel plate (MCP)

 imaging detectors: the HRC-I designed for wide-field imaging; and

 HRC-S designed to serve as a read-out for the LETG.
 The HRC-I is

 placed at right angles to the optical axis, tangent to the focal